 Students in our program learn about psychological assessment and psychotherapy through classroom training and supervised experience.
 Students begin developing skills in clinical interviewing and assessment during their first year.
 An essential component of our program is the emphasis on psychotherapy, including extensive coverage of empirically validated treatments.
-We offer two year-long psychotherapy practica, one in cognitive-behavioral therapy and one in psychodynamic therapy.
-We also offer a year-long seminar and case conference in child and family therapy.
-All of these courses combine classroom education with supervised clinical experience.
+We offer a year-long psychotherapy practica in cognitive-behavioral therapy, along with a year-long seminar and case conference in child and family therapy.
+Both of these courses combine classroom education with supervised clinical experience.
+We also offer a one-semester course in advanced psychotherapy that covers a range of psychotherapeutic approaches.

 Students also complete several year-long field placements focused on assessment and intervention.
 A wide range of settings, patient populations, and intervention styles for practicum and pre-internship placements are available in the Cleveland area.
 The list below includes sites that are frequently used for field placements.